PhD Program in Health Data Sciences

 - Six semesters (full time).

 - 180 ECTS: scientific research project (150 ECTS) and accompanying scientific coursework in the HDS disciplines of biostatistics, epidemiology, meta-research, population health science and public health (30 ECTS).

 - All scientific coursework offered through the program will be taught in English.
 Other university courses at the Charité may also be counted towards the 30 ECTS requirement, if approved.

-- Next possible start of program: Spring 2019 (Summer Semester).
+- Next possible start of program: Fall 2019 (Winter Semester).